akikoo/one-web-boilerplate/README.md

 quality tools against JavaScript and CSS files, minifying and concatenating them at the end of the process.

-The One Web Frontend Boilerplate works well for me which is why I'm publishing it here for you to use and improve.
+The One Web Boilerplate works well for me which is why I'm publishing it here for you to use and improve.
 It basically extends popular boilerplates, including 320 and Up (https://github.com/malarkey/320andup/), HTML5 Boilerplate (http://html5boilerplate.com/), Mobile Boilerplate (http://html5boilerplate.com/mobile/), ZURB Foundation (http://foundation.zurb.com/),